 Anyone living in Louisville and Jefferson County is welcome to attend or join any of the four committees at any time.
 If you’re interested in learning more contact us here.

-The Mayor’s Healthy Hometown Movement is directed by Dr. LaQuandra Nesbitt (link to her bio page on website), director, Louisville Metro Public Health & Wellness, in cooperation with a leadership team of all Louisville Metro agency directors to inform the development of organization and legislative policies that impact health.
+The Mayor’s Healthy Hometown Movement is directed by Dr. LaQuandra Nesbitt, director, Louisville Metro Public Health & Wellness, in cooperation with a leadership team of all Louisville Metro agency directors to inform the development of organization and legislative policies that impact health.